imranraad07/SE-Emotion-Cause-Replication/prompts/Frustration_Prompts.md

 Utterance: \<insert utterance\>.

-If there is frustration in the text, write No. Otherwise write exactly Yes.
+If there is Frustration in the text, write Yes.
+Otherwise write No.

 ## Step 2: Frustration Cause Detection